apache/singa/examples/largedataset_cnn/README.md

 It read the dataset from the filesystem defined by `process_data.py`.
 Hence, users can modify `process_data.py` for their perference of dataset format.

+In the current setting, 'classes.txt' contains the names of the classes at each line.
+For example, if it is food dataset containing three classes, 'classes.txt' may read like this:

+    Fish_and_chips
+    bagel_and_croissant
+    bak_kut_teh

+Then, the directory '/Data/' contains all the folders for images of different classes, while each of the folder names should be the same as that appeared in 'classes.txt'.
+The name of an image file should not be a concern, but it should be placed inside the folder of the class it belongs to.
+For the same example above, the folder structure may look like this:

+    Data/
+        Fish_and_chips/
+            fish1.jpg
+            fish2.jpg
+            ...
+            chip1.jpg
+            ...
+        bagel_and_croissant/
+            bagel.jpg
+            ...
+            croissant1.jpg
+            croissant2.jpg
+            ...
+        bak_kut_teh/
+            photo.jpg
+            photo2.jpg
+            ...

 Before running the code, the `model` folder in `examples/cnn` should be copied to this directory.

 * `train_largedata.py` is the training script, which controls the training flow by